bombchus/z64-music-wiki/docs/advanced/tuning.md

 This page details how sample tuning works in great detail for instruments, drums, and sound effects in *Ocarina of Time* and *Majora's Mask* so that you can ensure your samples will be properly tuned.

 ## Types of Tuning
-In *Ocarina of Time* and *Majora's Mask* there are two different types of tuning, **[Relative] tuning** and **Key-Based tuning**.
-All instruments use [Relative] tuning, with all drums and sound effects using Key-Based tuning.
+In *Ocarina of Time* and *Majora's Mask* there are two different types of tuning, **[Range-Based] tuning** and **Key-Based tuning**.
+All instruments use [Range-Based] tuning, with all drums and sound effects using Key-Based tuning.
 The differences between these two types of tuning are explained in greater detail below.

-### [Relative] Tuning (Modular)
+### [Range-Based] Tuning (Relative)
 !!! warning "Attention"
-    **Only Instruments use [Relative] tuning**
+    **Only Instruments use [Range-Based] tuning**

-[Relative] tuning means that the sample's root key is tuned in relation to the tuning float of note 60 (C5) at 32000 Hz.
+[Range-Based] tuning means that the sample's root key is tuned in relation to the tuning float of note 60 (C5) at 32000 Hz.
 This means that the lower the tuning float value the higher the note speed will be, and by extension the higher the note's perceived pitch will be; the higher the tuning float value the lower the note speed will be, and by extension the lower the note's perceived will be.

 So to get our sample's root key to the correct note speed we need to use the following calculation: